jsonicjs/jsonic/README.md

 See below for the relaxed JSON rules.

+This module is used by the [Seneca](http://senecajs.org) framework to provide an abbreviated command syntax.

 ### Support

 If you're using this module, feel free to contact me on twitter if you have any questions! :) [@rjrodger](http://twitter.com/rjrodger)